mfelleisen/7GUI/Typed/README.md

 - [sub-canvas](sub-canvas.rkt), which exports a macro for a defining a Class type for sub-classes of `canvas%`

-Both conversions were hard.
+Here is what you need to know.
 A Class type specifies the interface for sub-classing.
-While the `#:implements` clause takes care of inherited methods, initial parameters and initial fields need to be specified again.
-The best way to get there is to use `:type` to retrieve the specifications of the super-class:
+While the `#:implements` clause takes care of inherited methods (and fields), initial parameters and initial fields need to be specified again.
+See Asumu's comment in [sub-canvas](sub-canvas.rkt) for an explanation.

+Eventually I figured out a good way to produce this `Class` type.

+- first, use `:type` to retrieve the specifications of the super-class:

 ```
 > (:type frame%)
 (Class ...)
 ```

-and to copy-and-paste the init parts of the type into the definitions area.
-The above-mentioned files define macros to splice in the additions of the derived class.
+- second, copy and paste the init parts of the type into `drracket`

-*Note* A Class type is a specification for sub-classing.
-So when a Class type includes an `init` specification for, say, `label` it cannot be used with `super-new` --- because that makes it unavailable to its sub-class.
+- third, subtract the init parameters and init fields that your derived class supplies via `super-new` because they are no longer available for configuration from outside the class (well, ...)

+- fourth, add type specifications for the newly introduced public methods (and fields).

+If you anticipate to re-use this type again, abstract over it with a macro.
+See [sub-canvas](sub-canvas.rkt) for an example.
+The sample macro simply adds type specification clauses to the `Class` type and gives a name to the resulting type.
+For other uses, I might make the macro subtract class init parameters and fields, but I haven't had a need for this functionality yet.

-### Issues
+### Issues With My Original Code

 Two small issues showed up during the conversion so far: